Amazon Q - The AI DevOps Tool That Fixes AWS Headaches

 Example 3: Route 53 DNS Setup

-You open the console and feel like it’s day one in AWS.
+You open the console and suddenly it’s day one in AWS all over again.

-Q doesn’t throw 10 outdated forum links at you - it explains what to do, why it matters, and helps you understand the steps - though you’ll still need to describe your setup.
+Q won’t bury you under 10 outdated forum links.
+It tells you what to do and why it matters, and it walks you through the steps.
+You’ll still need to describe your setup, of course.

 Who Amazon Q Helps

-Q helps not only those drowning in IAM configs or forgetting how to YAML.
+This isn’t only for the people drowning in IAM configs or forgetting how to YAML for the fifth time today.

-- Experienced?
-It’ll save you a couple of hours a day.
+- Already experienced?
+It’ll hand you back a couple of hours a day.

 - Working in a team?
 Fewer sync calls.
 More releases.
-Less pain.
+Way less pain.

 ChatGPT vs Amazon Q